Document name

 Reconsideration of Decisions

-1. Reconsideration of a decision will only be made by the Board Members and is not subject to the regular appeal process.
+1. Reconsideration of a decision will only be made by the Tribunal and is not subject to the regular appeal process.

 Annuity Supplement

-1. At the request of the worker or dependent spouse, the WCB may supplement their income on or after age 65 to increase the amount to the minimum amount of compensation then payable if:
+1. At the request of the worker the WCB may supplement their income on and after age 65 to increase the amount of income to the minimum amount of compensation (Section 75) then payable if:

-2. The Board Members determine that the impact of the injury on the retirement income of the worker or dependent spouse is greater than the annuity payments, and
+2. The Tribunal determines that the impact of the injury on the retirement income of the worker is greater than the annuity payment(s), and

-3. The impact of the injury on the retirement income causes an undue hardship to the worker or dependent spouse.
+3. The impact of the injury on the retirement income causes an undue hardship to the worker.

 Overpayment

-1. Claim overpayments may be recovered from any amounts payable to the worker or dependent spouse from the annuity account in accordance with POL and PRO 17/2016, Overpayment Recovery – Compensation.
+1. Claim overpayments may be recovered from any amounts payable to the worker or dependent spouse from the annuity account in accordance with the Overpayment Recovery – Compensation policy and procedure.

 Enforcement Measures

 1. Annuity funds will normally become payable at the time the worker or dependent spouse turns age 65 or passes away.
-Annuity funds will be subject to garnishment (Creditor or Judgment enforcement measures) if the notice or order is in effect at the time the annuity is payable or at any time any applicable legislation prescribes for the application of the enforcement measure, in accordance with POL and PRO 04/2010, Attachment of Compensation.
+Annuity funds will be subject to garnishment (Creditor or Judgment enforcement measures) if the notice or order is in effect at the time the annuity is payable or at any time any applicable legislation prescribes for the application of the enforcement measure, in accordance with the Attachment of Compensation policy and procedure.

 Policy references